Moving to Isle of Arran, Scotland

 If you are thinking about moving to Isle of Arran, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Isle of Arran, can vary greatly depending on the type and location of the property.
 However, as of recent data, the average price for a property in this area is typically around the mid to high six-figure range in GBP.
-It's important to note that prices can fluctuate based on market conditions and other factors," said one expat in Isle of Arran.
+It's important to note that prices can fluctuate based on market conditions and other factors," remarked one expat in Isle of Arran, Scotland.

 Should I buy or rent a home in Isle of Arran?